iothor/todo_list_telegram_bot/README.md

-# todo_list_telegram_bot
+# To do list telegram bot

-Telegram bot for convinient managing of tasks
+This telegram bot for managing tasks which is stored in Postgresql database.

+# Installation

+Copy `.env-example` file to `.env`, open and edit it.
+Run the bot with `docker-compose up`.